dmartin-projects/ms-fastAPI-text-recognition/README.md

 2. `from functools import lru_cache`
 3. `from fastapi import Depends`

-lru_cache is a decorator and tto work have to be installed `python-dotenv` bassically we make a class extended from `BaseSettings` and inside that we create a `class Config` which read de `.env` file
+lru_cache is a decorator and needs install `python-dotenv` bassically we make a class extended from `BaseSettings` and inside it, we create a `class Config` which read the `.env` file ( we must specifie the path)

 ```python
 from fastapi import FastAPI, Request, Depends